-- Is the web site reasonably secure as configured and deployed?
+- Are the website, webserver, and back-end services reasonably secure as configured and deployed?

 - Are there readily found exposures that an intruder could take advantage of without having to log in?